THE JAMES R. ANDERSON MEDAL OF HONOR IN APPLIED GEOGRAPHY

 - A project bibliography may be included in the portfolio.
 This listing should include those projects in which the nominee played a significant role in their creation, production or administration.
 A one-paragraph summary, which briefly outlines the purpose of each project and the role played by the nominee, shall be included.
 Project photographic exhibits may be included.

 NOMINATIONS MUST BE SUBMITTED ELECTRONICALLY.
 Nominations must be submitted as a Word document or a PDF attachment via e-mail.
-Please send your entry to Dr. Michael N. DeMers at firstname.lastname@example.org
+Please send your entry to Dr. Jerry Dobson at firstname.lastname@example.org.

 NOMINATIONS MUST BE RECEIVED BY DECEMBER 1